How Crane Tree Removal Works

 While this is still a viable (if dangerous) method to remove some trees, it isn’t always possible or safe to remove them this way in neighborhoods or near buildings, roads, or landscaped areas.

-The American Climbers ground crew works to cut up and remove a large section of a tree from a residential area in Massachusetts.
+The american climbers ground crew works to cut up and remove a large section of a tree from a residential area in massachusetts.

 Is a Tree Removal Crane the Same Type as Used in Construction?